erictt/computer-science-learning/source/_posts/cs6250/week-8-software-defined-networking-part-2.md

 Owing to the distributed architecture of ONOS, there are several ONOS instances running in a cluster.
 The management and sharing of the network state across these instances is achieved by maintaining a global network view.
 This view is built by using the network topology and state information (port, link and host information, etc) that is discovered by each instance.

-To make forwarding and policy decisions, the applications consume information from the view and then update these decisions back to the view.
+To make forwarding and policy decisions, <u>the applications consume information from the view and then update these decisions back to the view</u>[Quiz].
 The corresponding OpenFlow managers receive the changes the applications make to the view, and the appropriate switches are programmed.

 Titan, a graph database and a distributed key value store Cassandra is used to implement the view.
 The applications interact with the network view using the Blueprints graph API.

 The distributed architecture of ONOS offers scale-out performance and fault tolerance.
 Each ONOS instance serves as the master OpenFlow controller for a group of switches.
 The propagation of state changes between a switch and the network view is handled solely by the master instance of that switch.
 The workload can be distributed by adding more instances to the ONOS cluster in case the data plane increases in capacity or the demand in the control plane goes up.

 To achieve **fault tolerance**, ONOS redistributes the work of a failed instance to other remaining instances.
 Each switch in the network connects to multiple ONOS instances with only one instance acting as its master.
 Each ONOS instance acts as a master for a subset of switches.
-Upon failure of an ONOS instance, an election is <u>held on a consensus basis to choose a master for each of the switches that were controlled by the failed instance</u>[Quiz].
+Upon failure of an ONOS instance, an election is <u>held on a **consensus basis to choose a master** for each of the switches that were controlled by the failed instance</u>[Quiz].
 For each switch, a master is selected among the remaining instances with which the switch had established connection.
 At the end of election for all switches, each switch would have at most one new master instance.

 Zoopkeeper is used to maintain the mastership between the switch and the controller.